 If you’re trying to grow your following on Instagram, you may be concerned about your follower count.
 But what about the order of your followers list?
 Many Instagram users investigate the followers of other users before they decide to follow them.
 What will people see when they view your followers list?

-Let’s take a closer look at how followers are sorted and why it matters.
+Let’s take a closer look at how followers are sorted in instagram and why should you know?.

 How are Instagram Followers Sorted?

 Instagram has not publicly disclosed the details of its algorithms for follower/following lists.
 But we have some idea of how lists are sorted based on independent studies and anecdotal evidence from influencers.